qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-3.rst

 Now it's time for a test.
 We added a new classes so we need to invoke the generator and load the index file of the application.
 Hit the reload button of the browser and see the data in your debugging console.
 The important thing you should see is that the data is an array containing objects holding the items we want to access: the identica message as ``text`` and ``"user.profile_image_url"`` for the users profile picture.
 After evaluating what we want to use, we can delete the debugging listener.

 But how do we connect the available data to the UI? qooxdoo offers :doc:`controllers </pages/data_binding/controller>` for connecting data to a list widget.
-Thats the right thing we need in that case.
+That's the right thing we need in that case.
 But we currently can't access the list of the UI.
-Thats something we need to change.
+That's something we need to change.

 Switch to the ``MainWindow.js`` file which implements the view and search for the line where you created the list.
 We need to implement an accessor for it so its a good idea to store the list as a private instance member: